Orlando is the “Halloween Vacation Capital of the World!”

 For the ultimate trick or treating experience fun for the entire family, visit Walt Disney World Magic Kingdom Park during Mickey’s Not-So-Scary Halloween Party.
 This after-dark specially ticketed event is held on select nights Aug.
-25–Nov.
-1, 2017.
+17 – Oct.
+31, 2018.
 Guests are welcome to dress up in their favorite Halloween costumes for trick-or-treating, meet and greets with Disney characters (who by the way are also donning their best Halloween look), and entertainment uniquely created for Mickey’s Not-So-Scary Halloween Party after regular park hours.

 Led by the infamous Headless Horseman, “Mickey’s Boo-To-You Halloween Parade,” is featured twice nightly.
-This year, Hocus Pocus’ infamous Sanderson sisters, Winifred, Mary and Sarah; return to the Cinderella Castle stage during the Hocus Pocus Villain Spelltacular.
-“HalloWishes,” a green and orange fireworks display complete with Disney villains caps the night.
+Sing along at the Hocus Pocus Villain Spelltacular and end the night with a “Boo-tacular” Fireworks show.
 For more information and dates, visit the event website.

 SeaWorld’s Halloween Spooktacular

 SeaWorld Orlando invites families to dive in and explore an underwater “fantasea” at SeaWorld’s Halloween Spooktacular – a family-friendly event where children can trick-or-treat, dance with fanciful sea creatures, and create sea-themed arts and crafts.
-Held from Sept.
-30–Oct.
-29 and included with park admission.
+Held every weekend from Sept.
+22 – Oct.
+28 and included with park admission.

-Guests can search for hidden “sea” treasures using their Spooktacular maps at different locations, and stroll among colorful, playful schools of pumpkin fish and other whimsical characters like Penelope Pumpkin fish, Shamu, Dolly Dolphin, Shivers the Polar Bear, Pete and Penny Penguin and more!
+Guests will be immersed in an underwater “fantasea” featuring not so spooky shows and whimsical sea creatures.
+Search for hidden “sea” treasures using Spooktacular maps at different locations, and stroll among colorful, playful schools of pumpkin fish and other whimsical characters like Penelope Pumpkin fish, Shamu, Dolly Dolphin, Shivers the Polar Bear, Pete and Penny Penguin and more!
 Visit event website for more information.